wormhole-foundation/wormhole/whitepapers/0006_nft_bridge.md

 UUIDs as token ids (utilizing all bytes of the uint256).
 There will either need to be a mechanism to translate ids i.e. a map of `[32]u8 -> incrementing_u64` (in the expectation there will never be more than MaxU64 editions) or Solana needs to change their NFT contract.

-Terra CW721 contracts support arbitrary strings as token IDs.
-In order to fit them into 32 bytes, we store their keccak256 hash instead.
-This means that when transferring a terra-native NFT through the wormhole, the ID of the output token will be the original token's hash.
-However, wrapped assets on terra will retain their original token ids, simply stringified into a decimal number.
-Then, when transferring them back through the wormhole, we can guarantee that these ids will parse as a uint256.